Jorgenlf/gym_quad/readme.md

 You can follow this guide or do the steps below: https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md

-Essentially on windows do these:
+Essentially, on windows do these:

 1.  ``` conda create -n [name] python=3.10 ```